Anterior Cervical Disectomy Fusion (ACDF) Neurosurgery in Sydney

-What are the structures of the cervical spine?
+What is the anatomy of the cervical spine?

 What is an ACDF?